San Diego COVID Vaccine LocationsMarch 9, 2021

 Phase 1B of the COVID vaccinations has also begun.
 Those who are eligible include people above the age of 65 and frontline essential workers at risk of exposure through their work.
 These include workers in emergency services, emergency operation workers, fire and law enforcement, as well as people who work in education, childcare, food service, and agriculture.

 The 1C Phase hasn’t started yet.
 This tier includes people 16-64 years old with one or more pre-existing conditions including cancer, chronic kidney disease, and chronic pulmonary disease.
 Furthermore, individuals with Down syndrome, an immunocompromised weakened state, sickle cell disease, heart conditions like heart failure, severe obesity, and type 2 diabetes will be eligible in this Phase.
 Women who are pregnant will also be eligible for the vaccine.
-Other individuals who are eligible for the vaccine under this tier include those who are likely to develop severe life-threatening illness or death from COVID-19 infection.
+Other individuals who are eligible for the vaccine under this tier include those who are likely to develop severe life-threatening illness or death from COVID-19 infections.

 The last of the San Diego COVID vaccine phases is Phase 2, when the general population over 16 years of age will be able to get vaccinated.
 This is subject to change depending on the vaccine supply and local recommendations.